 Note: This may not be a recommended approach to configuring Ubuntu, but I found it easier to roll back to how things worked in older versions.

-Ubuntu 18.04 uses something called NetPlan and CloudInit to manage networking.
+Ubuntu 18.04 and 20.04 use something called NetPlan and CloudInit to manage networking.
 It is supposed to be more flexible and more powerful than traditional networking.
 Myself (and many others) have instead found it to be an inconsistent, overly complicated pain.
 In fact, I still haven't found adequate information on where CloudInit stores its initial settings after install.

-Let's assume you just completed an Ubuntu 18.04 install, and want to quickly get your network up and running similar to how you had it in Ubuntu 16.04 or 14.04...
+Let's assume you just completed an Ubuntu 18.04 or 20.04 install, and want to quickly get your network up and running similar to how you had it in Ubuntu 16.04 or 14.04...

 Update APT database: